wlonk/arcadia/arcadia.md

 available to you.

 TODO determine the fine gradations of class.

+All of these questions pertain very much to the moment; we only ever get partial views of each other.
+This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.

 When you are reading someone of a lower class than yourself, you may ask any of the following: